 Treasury Metals Inc. (the "Company" or "Treasury Metals") is incorporated under the laws of Ontario and listed on the Toronto Stock Exchange under the symbol "TML".
 The mineral properties of Treasury Metals are all located in Canada and are in the exploration stage and, on the basis of information to date, do not yet have economically recoverable reserves.
 The recoverability of the amounts shown on the balance sheets for mineral properties and related deferred costs is dependent upon the existence of economically recoverable reserves, maintaining beneficial interest in its properties and the underlying mining claims, obtaining the necessary regulatory approvals and permits, the ability to obtain the necessary financing to fulfill its obligations as they arise, the ability to complete the development of the claims, and achieving profitable production or the proceeds from the disposition of the properties.
 The Company's success depends on the successful development of the Goliath Gold Project and corresponding permitting and feasibility study.
-Based upon its current operating and financial plans, management of the Company believes that it will have sufficient access to financial resources (debt and equity) to fund the Company's registered office is 130 King Street West, Suite 3680, Toronto, Ontario, Canada.
+Based upon its current operating and financial plans, management of the Company believes that it will have sufficient access to financial resources (debt and equity) to fund the Company's planned operations and development of the Goliath Gold Project.
+The address of the Company's registered office is 130 King Street West, Suite 3680, Toronto, Ontario, Canada.

-At March 31, 2016, the Company had a working capital deficiency of \$5,615,320 excluding the non-cash unrenounced flow-through share premium liability (December 31, 2015 - \$5,142,361), had not yet achieved profitable operations, had accumulated losses of \$20,514,831 (December 31, 2015 - \$19,805,404) and expects to incur further losses in the development of its business, all of which casts significant doubt upon the Company's ability to continue as a going concern.
-On March 31, 2016 the Company signed a binding term sheet for a long-term loan of US\$4.4 million (approximately \$5.5 million at the date of release of these interim condensed financial statements) which will be used to repay in full the RMB loan of \$4,861,289 which is included in the working capital deficiency, and for general working capital purposes; more details on this transaction is included in Note 10.
-As indicated in Note 18 Subsequent Events, at the date of issuance of these interim financial statements, the Company is in the process to raise additional \$4 million through an equity private placement in order to conduct its planned work programs on mineral properties, meet its ongoing levels of corporate overhead and discharge its liabilities as they come due.
+At June 30, 2016, the Company had a working capital of \$1,912,096 excluding the non-cash unrenounced flow-through share premium liability (December 31, 2015 - working capital deficiency of \$5,142,361), had not yet achieved profitable operations, had accumulated losses of \$21,693,990 (December 31, 2015 - \$19,805,404) and expects to incur further losses in the development of its business, all of which casts significant doubt upon the Company's ability to continue as a going concern.

-On May 12, 2016, the Board of Directors approved the interim condensed financial statements for the periods ended March 31, 2016 and 2015 .
+On August 9, 2016, the Board of Directors approved the interim condensed financial statements for the periods ended June 30, 2016 and 2015.